3nvi/personal-website/README.md

 # Personal website

+## Related

 This is my personal website implemented using gatsby, emotion & react.
-It contains all my articles and the work that I've done which I'm allowed to publicly disclose.
+It contains all my articles and the work that I've done that I'm allowed to publicly disclose.

-It is deployed on Netlify, with the messaging functionality implemented through Netlify serverless functions (a.k.a.
-AWS lambdas)
+It is deployed on Netlify, with the messaging functionality implemented through AWS lambdas.
+Features a lighthouse score of 100 on performance, SEO & Best practices.

 ## Running locally